time to get more from life, money and investingFind out some how, what and why of money and investing and check out some 'experts' BiG rates

-To make it easier for you, we’ve broken the information down into 5 main invest areas:
+To make it easier for you, I’ve broken my research into 5 main investing areas.

-– are there any peers or analysts who had ‘issues’ with the guru, their strategies or practices (these are from non-friends)
+– any peers or analysts with any ‘issues’ with the guru or their strategies or practices (these are from non-friends)

 Any GURU COPS

-– individuals or organisations there to protect us from others or ourselves (these are usually non-friends and can be government or non-government organisations)
+– individuals or organisations there to protect us from others or ourselves (these are usually non-friends and government or non-government people or organisations)

 Their ASSOCIATES (friends)

-The best part of this is that all ratings are subjective and unbiased.
-As investment has so many variables, and opinions differ depending on personal circumstances, our reviews and rankings are snapshots of the information and opinions available at the time.
+The best part of this is that I try my best to be objective and unbiased with the ratings.
+I’m not tied to any particular expert or guru.
+Investing involves so many variables, and opinions differ depending on your personal circumstances.
+My reviews and ratings are snapshots of the information and opinions available at the time.

-Rating investment gurus using the Traffic Light™ system
+Rating investment gurus using the BiG Traffic Light™ system

-The red, yellow or green rating is an opinion formed from available information (yours may differ from ours).
+The red, yellow or green rating is an opinion formed from information I’ve found (yours may be different).

 Red – Stop and think

 There appears to be negative information and feedback.
-Some ‘guru cops’ or contrarians may be critical of them and/or their methods or strategies, and they may not suit most investors, or be less conservative than others.
+Some ‘guru cops’ or contrarians might have criticised them and/or their methods or strategies.
+They might not suit most investors, or use riskier strategies.

 Yellow – Get ready to go

-There are no, or few contrarians, but there’s still not enough information or friends to confidentially continue.
+There are no, or few contrarians, but there still isn’t enough information or friends to confidentially continue.
 Their strategies may be complex or out of the ordinary, and you may need special skills or resources to succeed with them.

 Green – Good to go

-From our experience, and that of others, and from all the information available, following them and their systems should lead to successful investing for most investors.
+From my experience and that of others, and from all the information available, if you follow them and their systems – it’s likely you’ll achieve investing success.

 You should ALWAYS make sure any of our opinions suit your personal circumstance, and please, seek advice from professional advisors.

-Please remember that our purpose is to educate and inform, not to be a sounding board for disgruntled investors.
+Please remember that my purpose is to educate and inform, not to be a sounding board for disgruntled investors.

-And of course, we’d love for you to share your opinions and comments with us to help other investors.
+And of course, we’d love for you to share your opinions and comments with to help others.

-By presenting the many sources of financial and investment advice, advisors and other service providers to you on a silver platter, you’ll be able to get on your investing path as quickly as possible.
+By sharing the many sources of financial and investing advice, advisors and other service providers I’ve discovered, you’ll be able to get on your investing path much more quickly.

 Disclaimer: The information and comments in this site are general in nature, opinion only and don’t take your personal financial circumstances into account.
 Our aim is purely to educate you and show you people and organisations in the finance and investing industries you may, or may not, choose to contact for personal financial advice.
 Any claims or comments of others are strictly those of the cited individual and not endorsed by Andrea or Best investment Gurus.
 Before you take any financial or investing action or buy any service or product - get your own independent financial advice, tailored to your specific needs.